oVirt/ovirt-site/source/developer/action-permissions-overview.html.md

 *   **User**

-A logged-in user which is performing the command and is managed in a Directory Server (IPA, Active Directory, IBM Tivoly Server).
+A logged-in user (or group of users) which is performing the command and is managed in a Directory Server (IPA, Active Directory, IBM Tivoly Server).

 *   **Role**

 Role is Action groups container.
 A role can also be associated as a USER/ADMIN type.
-ADMIN roles have Action Groups which USER dont
+ADMIN roles have any Action Groups, USER roles can have only USER Action Groups.

 *   **Pre-Defined Roles**